Abdul Qadir (Muslim leader)

-Sir Sheikh Abdul Qadir (15 March 1872 – 9 February 1950) was a Pakistani jurist, newspaper and magazine editor and a Muslim community leader in British India.
-He was a former judge of Lahore High Court.
+Sir Sheikh Abdul Qadir (15 March 1874 – 9 February 1950) was a Pakistani jurist, newspaper and magazine editor and a Muslim community leader in British India.
+He was a judge of Lahore High Court in 1921.

 He led the famous Muslim organization, Anjuman-i-Himayat-i-Islam and used his position as the leader of this organization to form other, pro-partition, organizations.
 He was an early activist of the Pakistan Movement.